 The newer HDMI 2.1 format has started cropping up on TVs in recent months, and while the biggest benefits of the new standard will be seen in delivering 8K content, there are still plenty of goodies coming to 4K sets.
 The biggest improvement is variable refresh rate (VRR) support, which introduces the same sort of frame rate matching seen in Nvidia's G-Sync and AMD's FreeSync technologies.
 By matching the TV refresh rate to the frame rates of you content source – in this case the graphics card inside your game console or PC – you'll get smoother action and zero screen tearing.
 It also adds higher frame rates for 4K video and richer HDR data that will allow adjustments at the scene level for more-precise backlighting control.

-As of now, we've seen HDMI 2.1 capability popping up on a few models, such as the LG C9 OLED, which uses the faster standard for all four of its HDMI ports.
-And HDMI 2.1 will be appearing on more TVs this year as the new 2020 models come out this spring.
-Check out what's coming soon from LG, Samsung, Sony, TCL, Vizio, Philips and Hisense.
+As of now, we've seen HDMI 2.1 capability popping up on a few models, like the one in our LG CX OLED review, which uses the faster standard for all four of its HDMI ports.
+And HDMI 2.1 is appearing on more TVs this year, with models from LG, Samsung, Sony.
 Keep an eye on this TV buying guide to understand how HDMI 2.1 can benefit you and whether it's worth holding out for in the coming year.

 TV types and jargon explained: LCD, LED LCD, OLED

 Aside from projection sets, there are basically only two types of TVs on the market: LCD and OLED.
 Unless you have a lot of disposable income, you'll probably be buying an LCD TV.

 LED and LCD Sets